GFF logo

 An Albright knot

 So you have now arrived at your first major challenge: attaching the backing to the fly line.
-There are several ways of doing this, but I have chosen my own favourite method, the Albright knot.
+There are several ways of doing this, but I have chosen my own favorite method, the Albright knot.
 This is a very durable knot that's fairly easy to tie.

 So, step by step.